coreydowning/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/-kodein/-builder/extend.md

 ### Exceptions

-`OverridingException` - If this kodein overrides an existing binding and is not allowed to OR [allowOverride](extend.md#com.github.salomonbrys.kodein.Kodein.Builder$extend(com.github.salomonbrys.kodein.Kodein, kotlin.Boolean)/allowOverride) is true while YOU dont have the permission to override.
+`OverridingException` - If this kodein overrides an existing binding and is not allowed to OR [allowOverride](extend.md#com.github.salomonbrys.kodein.Kodein.Builder$extend(com.github.salomonbrys.kodein.Kodein, kotlin.Boolean)/allowOverride) is true while YOU don't have the permission to override.